naslamrtl/six-degrees-separation-Kevin-Bacon/README.md

 (both male and female) linked to him by the six degrees of separation (more info can be found on the Wikipedia page “Six Degrees of Kevin Bacon”).

-First you need to download the files actors.list.gz and actresses.list.gz from the following link ftp://ftp.fu-berlin.de/pub/msc/movies/database/
+To test the project locally, first download actors.list.gz and actresses.list.gz from the following link ftp://ftp.fu-berlin.de/pub/msc/movies/database/

 For hight level understanding, I took following approach: